x-du/VeriJSON-Swift/README.md

 ### Wildcard

-Wildcard symbol "*" specify the value can be any type, including collection types.
+Wildcard symbol "*" specifies the value can be any type, including collection types.

 Pattern Example:
 	{